judering/judering.github.io/index.md

 # CURRENT PROJECTS, NEWS AND PLANS

+- Recently awarded a Bursary from the Arts Council to work on my solo performance compositions.
+Over the last years I have performed live improvised vocal and loop pedal sets at a number of events.
+This bursary will allow me to develop this into something more tangible and will include cello as well.
+The aim is to create a body of work to be able to perform live as a soloist and to release an album of work once it's developed.
+You can check out my [youtube](https://www.youtube.com/channel/UC1vVA69QkacFPkOPLdiILOQ) channel to see more.
 - Recorded my new EP "Wildwood" - a suite for solo cello - written for and performed by Martin Johnson at the end of September.
 Currently mixing and mastering it for release in 2021!
-- Composing a new choral piece for the [Guinness choir](https://www.guinnesschoir.org) with commission funds from the Arts Council for performance in 2021.
+- Composing a new choral piece for the [Guinness choir](https://www.guinnesschoir.org) with commission funds from the Arts Council for performance in 2021/2.
 - Collaborated with Lina Andonovska on a piece called "is it over yet?" for Music Networks - The Butterfly Sessions.
 A wide range of composers and performers were commissioned to write pieces in response to the lockdown and these were broadcast online.
 You can check out our video [here](https://www.youtube.com/watch?v=L4R7pt3opXo).
-- Currently lecturing in Composition and Instrumentation at Trinity College Dublin.
-- I was awarded an Arts Council bursary to write a set of new pieces for flautist Lina Andonovska and a set of pieces for Lina and Matthew Jacobson for their flute and drums duo SLAPBANG.
-- Writing new material for vocal trio Silver Kites of which I am a member.
-We hope to record an album this year.
 - Working on the completion of SAY, a mini-opera on a text by Michael Gallen.

 # PODCAST APPEARANCE

+[Click here](https://www.cmc.ie/amplify/episode-40) listen back to a group chat for New Music Dublin 2021.
+We talk about the concerts and works that were performed.
 [Click here](https://www.cmc.ie/amplify/episode-23?fbclid=IwAR1yTkaISEj2c1RTysQbuoYwc-zGraPFNfA4bIaPtzrelcU6nhd8ZFmj4Bc) to listen back to a chat I had with Jonathan Grimes of the Contemporary Music Centre, Ireland.
 We talk about working during a pandemic and how my music has evolved over the last 20 odd years.